 Postdoctoral Fellowship Program

-THE POSTDOCTORAL FELLOWSHIP PROGRAM IS NOT RECRUITING FOR THE 2024/2025 TRAINING YEAR.
-APPLICATIONS ARE NOT BEING ACCEPTED.
+THE POSTDOCTORAL FELLOWSHIP PROGRAM IS RECRUITING FOR THE 2026/2027 TRAINING YEAR.

-The Traditional Practice in Clinical Psychology Program is a one-year program, accredited by the APA.
-Training provided is a supervised experience designed for postdoctoral fellows to gain advanced competencies and to meet the California Board of Psychology criteria for supervised post-degree hours towards licensure.
+The Traditional Practice Program in Clinical Psychology is a one-year postdoctoral fellowship program accredited by the American Psychological Association (APA).
+Our program is grounded in the Scientist-Practitioner model of training and is designed to prepare psychologists for advanced practice in public sector settings.
+Additionally, training provided is a fully supervised experience designed for postdoctoral fellows to gain advanced competencies and to meet the California Board of Psychology criteria for Supervised Professional Experience hours towards licensure.

 Postdoctoral Fellows that have completed our program have gone on to public-sector settings (local, state, and federal), academic and medical school departments, public agency administration, clinical practice, managed care administration, clinical research, and teaching.